Non-celiac gluten sensitivity: History

 The subject of "food intolerance", including gluten sensitivity and elimination diets, was discussed in 1976.

-Patients with symptoms including abdominal pain and diarrhea, which improved on gluten withdrawal, and who did not have celiac disease were initially described in 1976 and 1978 with the first series in 1980.
-Debate regarding the existence of a specific condition has continued since then, but the three consensus conferences held since 2010 produced consistent definitions of NCGS and its diagnostic criteria.
+Patients with symptoms including abdominal pain and diarrhea, which improved on gluten withdrawal, and who did not have celiac disease were initially described in 1976 and 1978, with the first series in 1980.
+Debate regarding the existence of a specific condition has continued since then.
+The three consensus conferences held since 2010 have produced consistent definitions of NCGS and its diagnostic criteria.

 Society and culture

 NCGS has been a topic of popular interest.
 Gluten has been named "the new diet villain".
 The gluten-free diet has become popular in the United States and other countries.
-Clinicians worldwide have been challenged by an increasing number of people who do not have celiac disease nor wheat allergy, with digestive or extra-digestive symptoms which improved after removing wheat / gluten from the diet.
+Clinicians worldwide have been challenged by an increasing number of people who do not have celiac disease nor wheat allergy, with digestive or extra-digestive symptoms which improved after removing wheat/gluten from the diet.
 Many of these persons began a gluten-free diet on their own, without having been previously evaluated.
 Another reason that contributed to this trend was the publication of several books that demonize gluten and point to it as a cause of type 2 diabetes, weight gain and obesity, and a broad list of conditions ranging from depression and anxiety to arthritis and autism.
 The book that has had the most impact is Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar – Your Brain's Silent Killers, by the American celebrity doctor David Perlmutter, published in September 2013.
 Another book that has had great impact is Wheat Belly: Lose the Wheat, Lose the Weight, and Find Your Path Back to Health, by cardiologist William Davis.
 The gluten-free diet has been advocated and followed by many celebrities to lose weight, such as Miley Cyrus and Gwyneth Paltrow, and some elite athletes to improve performance.

-Estimates suggest that in 2014, 30% of people in the US and Australia were consuming gluten-free foods, with estimates that by 2016 approximately 100 million Americans would consume gluten-free products.
+Estimates suggest that in 2014, 30% of people in the US and Australia were consuming gluten-free foods, with estimates that by 2016, approximately 100 million Americans would consume gluten-free products.
 Data from a 2015 Nielsen survey of 30,000 adults in 60 countries around the world showed that 21% of people prefer to buy gluten-free foods, with interest highest among younger generations.
-Another school of thought suggests that many people may be unnecessarily avoiding gluten when they do not need to.
+Many people may be avoiding gluten unnecessarily.

-Debate around NCGS as a genuine clinical condition can be heightened because often patients are self diagnosed, or a diagnosis is made by alternative health practitioners.
+Debate around NCGS as a genuine clinical condition can be heightened because often patients are self-diagnosed, or a diagnosis is made by alternative health practitioners.
 Many people who are making a gluten-free diet did not previously exclude celiac disease or, when they are fully evaluated, other alternative diagnoses can be found such as fructose intolerance or small intestinal bacterial overgrowth, or a better response to a low-FODMAP diet obtained.